-- Determine (in conjunction with Faculty Assembly) policy and faculty positions on issues of University governance and transact business and other matters as deemed relevant to the faculty, including promotion of academic freedom for faculty and a climate conducive to teaching, research and scholarship, and service; - Propose and respond to agenda/legislation items for/from Faculty Assembly; - Serve as a liaison between faculty and senior management via the Senate Executive Committee; - Represent faculty to administration and report back information from the administration; - Enforce legislation and decisions of the Assembly; - Execute the will of the faculty; - Advise the President and Provost on faculty/academic issues; - Ensure that the most recent version of this Faculty Handbook is available to all faculty online no later than September 1 (for a Spring Board endorsement) or November 1 (for an October Board endorsement) of each academic year, and that all prior versions are properly archived.
-(It is the responsibility of the Provost's Office to make sure administration and the Board are made aware of and have access to any governance-approved updates to the Handbook.); - Select annually a representative to the ASULV from among the Faculty Senate membership; - Approve the Faculty Report described at Section 2.3.2.4.1; - Select, when so requested by the Board of Trustees, special committees or representatives to advise with committees of the Board on any matter affecting the life and functions of the University. - Review nominations for Honorary Degrees and make recommendations to the President (see Chapter 3.4 for details)
+- Determine (in conjunction with Faculty Assembly) policy and faculty positions on issues of University governance and transact business and other matters as deemed relevant to the faculty, including promotion of academic freedom for faculty and a climate conducive to teaching, research and scholarship, and service. - Propose and respond to agenda/legislation items for/from Faculty Assembly. - Serve as a liaison between faculty and senior management via the Senate Executive Committee. - Represent faculty to administration and report back information from the administration. - Identify and endorse faculty representation as part of the formal shared governance strategic planning processes. - Enforce legislation and decisions of the Assembly. - Execute the will of the faculty. - Advise the President and Provost on faculty/academic issues. - Ensure that the most recent version of this Faculty Handbook is available to all faculty online no later than September 1 (for a Springboard endorsement) or November 1 (for an October Board endorsement) of each academic year, and that all prior versions are properly archived.
+(It is the responsibility of the Provost's Office to make sure administration and the Board are made aware of and have access to any governance-approved updates to the Handbook.).

+- Select annually a representative to the ASULV from among the Faculty Senate membership. - Approve the Faculty Report described at Section 2.3.2.4.1. - Select, when so requested by the Board of Trustees, special committees, or representatives to advise with committees of the Board on any matter affecting the life and functions of the University. - Review nominations for Honorary Degrees and make recommendations to the President (see Chapter 3.4 for details)